 What Are Network Packet Drops?

 Network packet drops occur when data packets travelling across a network fail to reach their intended destination.
-These packets, which carry pieces of information critical for communication, can be lost or discarded at various points along their journey through the network.
+These network packets, which carry pieces of information critical for communication, can be lost or discarded at various points along their journey through the network.
 When this happens, the data doesn't get delivered, leading to disruptions in network performance, such as slowdowns, incomplete data transfers, or even failed connections.

 network packet drops